rafgaj/Mouse-buttons-and-wheel/README.md

     >**Note**: *seeed_xiao_nrf52840.py* is included in the release files but may be out of date.
 If you don't care about the latest versions, you can skip this step.

 ## Programming the microcontroller
-Copy the files: *code.py* onto the CIRCUITPY directly.
-For right controller copy `right_config.py` to the file `config.py` into CIRCUITPY.
-For the left controller copy `left_config.py` to `config.py` into CIRCUITPY.
+Copy the files onto the CIRCUITPY directly.

+For the right controller change file name *right_config.py* to the *config.py*.
+File *left_config.py* can be deleted.

+For the left controller change file name *left_config.py* to *config.py*.
+File *right_config.py* can be deleted.

 Reconnect device.
 Will be visible for Bluetooth and ready to connect.